MACRO SETTING OR LENS

 small details, similar to using a magnifying glass.
 You might want to

 use a small tripod to hold the camera steady.
-I also find that an active display screen
+Don't forget to change

-the glasses.
+it automatically).
 If the camera is set at macro and

 you are trying to take a normal picture then the focus will be set wrong and the